 Epic Games Now Pays Fortnite Creators

-Epic Games is modifying Creator Economy 2.0 with a new engagement payout formula.
-Starting on 1 November 2023, a new metric will reward creators when individual players spend V-Bucks, either before or after engaging with their island.
+Starting 1 November 2023, a new metric will reward creators when individual players spend V-Bucks, whether that spending happens before or after visiting a creator’s island.
 This considers factors like playtime, player retention, and return visits to the map.

 Change Aims to Better Reflect Impacts